Facebook Lets Advertisers Target Insecure Teens, Says Report

 Targeting teens to sell healthy living services?
 (Score:2)

+The whole point of targeted advertising is to deliver ads that the recipient is actually interested in.
+That is pretty much the opposite of "spamming".
+The reality of social media is that it is ad supported, and if you are going to be seeing ads anyway, targeted ads are better than the alternative.

+The whole point of targeted advertising is to deliver ads to a "receptive" audience.
+It has absolutely nothing to do with things you're interested in.
+It's can we close a sale with this person.
+Teens feeling isolated and left out will be much more eager for our "Hi, mY name iS alexandria, Me just cum across your facebook page and think we common interests have.
+Cum visit me at https://xxx.pay.me.ru/ [pay.me.ru]"

-Targeted Advertising Epidemic (Score:2)
+Targeted Advertising Epidemic (Score:3)

 The next headline will be "Target Advertising Causes Teen Bulimia Epidemic".